 - Thesis.
-After you formed your argument you should think what will be its core – in other words, thesis.
+After you formed your argument you should think about what will be its core – in other words, thesis.
 Your thesis should be arguable and you need to be able to analyze it.
-To make it easier for you, try to compare different point of views.
+To make it easier for you, try to compare different points of view.

 So, it looks pretty hard to create a statement for the analytical essay.
 Luckily we have some tips for you on how to find something to argue:

 - Review images and metaphors in the source.
 How does the author use them?
 Can you interpret these patterns so your reader would understand the essay, book, novel, poem, etc?

 - What are the ideas the author opposing or advocating?
 Why do you accept or not accept the author’s argument?